FrameworkComputer/linux-docs/Ubuntu22.04LTS-Manual-Setup-12thGen.md

 &nbsp; &nbsp; &nbsp; &nbsp;
 ## What the above code does.
-- Disables the ALS sensor so that your brightness keys work.
 - Ensures GRUB is using the latest OEM C kernel at every boot.
 - Creates a desktop file as an autostart to check for OEM kernel status.
 - If an update comes about for the OEM kernel, is installed, but GRUB still has the older version - an alert box will provide you with a link to get this corrected.